google-github-actions/auth/README.md

     will contain "email" and "email_verified" claims.
 This is only valid when "token_format" is "id_token".
 The default value is false.

+### Retry inputs

+-   `retries`: (Optional) Number of times to retry a failed authentication attempt.
+This is useful for automated pipelines that may execute before IAM permissions are fully propogated or intermittent connectivity failures.
+The default value is "3".

+-   `backoff`: (Optional) Delay time before trying another authentication attempt.
+This is implemented using a fibonacci backoff method (e.g.
+    1-1-2-3-5).
+This value defaults to 250 milliseconds.

+-   `backoff_limit`: (Optional) Limits the retry backoff to the specified value.
+    The default value is no limit.

 ### Other inputs

 The following inputs are for controlling the behavior of this GitHub Actions,